storyblok/storyblok-create-demo/README.md

 npm i && npm run dev
 ```

-4. Open the Storyblok editor and directly edit your content locally: http://localhost:3000/editor.html
+4. Open the Storyblok App following the URL suggested by the output provided by the commands.
+It depends on the HTTPS configuration and the port used by the frameworks.

 # CLI Options

 The CLI has different options that can be filled, you can see all the options by running `npx @storyblok/create-demo --help`:

 ```
 OPTIONS